s-kinch/crosscompose/README.md

 Acknowledgements

 This is a final project from the Software Engineering Immersive program at the Flatiron School.
-Thanks to instructors Steven, Tashawn, and Graham for their help along the way.
+Thanks to instructors Steven, Tashawn, and Graham for their help.